 6. Hospital Administration-Finance / proposal to procure professional services to review charge master coding and descriptions and conduct pricing comparisons / CFO-Administrator.
 HGH trustees unanimously agreed to contract with Independent Healthcare Consultants to conduct a charge master and billing compliance review, and pricing review, for Humboldt General Hospital at a total cost of $20,900 plus billed travel expenses.
-Industry standard is to have a full charge master review completed every three years; the review has also been recommended by the hospital's current audit firm, Dingus Zarecor & Associates.
+Typical practice is to have a full charge master review completed every three years; the review has also been recommended by the hospital's current audit firm, Dingus Zarecor & Associates.
 The last charge master review was completed in late 2015; the last pricing study/review was completed in 2016.
 HGH Chief Financial Officer Sandi Lehman said a clean charge master will be important as the hospital transitions to the Cerner electronic medical record system this fall, as it is one of the most important building blocks for building the patient accounting and billing components of the project.

 7. Hospital Administrator-EMR / proposal to adjust the budget and procure project manager professional services for the conversion to the Cerner EMR system / CFO-Administrator.
 Board trustees agreed to amend the budget with regard to engaging a project manager for conversion to the Cerner electronic medical record system.
 HGH Chief Financial Officer Sandi Lehman explained that the project manager will provide guidance and project management services to the hospital to ensure a successful conversion to the new EMR.
 The current approved amount for this professional service, which was approved at the November 2018 board meeting, is $150,000; however, Cerner has recommended the hospital work with Wipfli, LLP CPAs and Consultants at a proposed cost of $265,000 -- requiring the budget be adjusted by an additional $115,000.